Automatic artifact rejection

 The functions ft_artifact_eog, ft_artifact_muscle and ft_artifact_jump are just wrappers around the ft_artifact_zvalue function with some default parameters set.
 Please look at that function if you want to know in detail how it works.

 The following steps are used to detect artifacts in FieldTrip’s automatic artifact rejection (see figure below

 - Defining segments of interest using ft_definetrial

-- Detecting artifacts using ft_artifact_zvalue, this consists of
+- Detecting artifacts using ft_artifact_zvalue, which consists of

 - Reading the data (with padding) from disk